modio/modio-docs/public/Game Management/Dependencies/dependencies.md

 * UGC creators cannot choose to disallow dependencies when their content already has dependants
 * Games that allow dependencies with no restrictions cannot monetize
 * UGC that either allows dependencies, or depends on other content, cannot be monetized
-* Monetized UGC cannot choose to allow dependencies or select other content on which to depend.
+* Monetized UGC cannot choose to allow dependencies or select other content on which to depend

 ## Game Dependency Settings